 Wondering where to eat in London?
 Luckily for you, London is brimming with amazing food that you simply have to try.
-From high-end eateries to local hangouts, here’s my pick of the best places to eat in London.
+From high-end eateries to local hangouts, here are our picks of the best places to eat in London.

 Whatever you want to say about London, food is something that this crazy little city does incredibly well.

-I’m totally biased towards my hometown, but there are few destinations with such a diverse range of culinary offerings – both in terms of influence and price.
+We’re totally biased (obviously), but there are few destinations with such a diverse range of culinary offerings – both in terms of influence and price.
 Sure, you can spend a couple of hundred pounds on a stellar meal, but there are so many amazing cheap eats to discover too.

 In a city where new restaurants open on a daily basis, it can be a tough job working out where to find your next best eat.
 Not after this.

-I’ve chosen the best places to eat in London: 12 selected eateries that go beyond the mediocre to really provide something special – the kind of meal that your taste buds don’t forget in a hurry.
+We’ve chosen the best places to eat in London: brilliant eateries that go beyond the mediocre to really provide something special – the kind of meal that your taste buds won’t forget in a hurry.
 Enough of the hype… let’s explore.

 The Best Places to Eat in London